 The Shining Tree gold camp underwent an initial surge of development from 1912 to 1925, and then again from 1933 to 1939.
 Since that time there has not been extensive exploration work done in the area.
-Unocal Canada Ltd. (Herrick) and Strike Minerals (Ronda) drill programs were the largest programs known by the authors to be undertaken in recent times, and were each limited to a few months or less of diamond drilling.
+Unocal Canada Ltd. (Herrick) and Strike Minerals (Ronda) drill programs were the largest programs known by Bryant and Jamieson (2008) to be undertaken in recent times, and were each limited to a few months or less of diamond drilling.